WattanaGaming/Minetest-docs/docs/mods.md

 This file is used if there is no description in `mod.conf`.
 It contains a description to be shown in the Mods tab of the main menu.

 ### settingtypes.txt
-The format is documented in builtin/settingtypes.txt.
+The format is documented in `builtin/settingtypes.txt`.
 It is parsed by the main menu settings dialogue to list mod-specific settings in the "Mods" category.

+### init.lua
+This is the main Lua script of the mod that Minetest executs when loading the said mod.
+Subsequent execution depends on Minetest calling the registered callbacks.

+`minetest.settings` can be used to read custom or existing settings at load time, if necessary.

+### models
+Models for entities or meshnodes.

+### textures, sounds, media
+Media files (textures, sounds, whatever) that will be transferred to the client and will be available for use by the mod.

+### locale
+Translation files for the clients.